Garnethill Synagogue: History

-The synagogue was listed as Category B in 1979, and upgraded to a Category A listed building in 2004.
+The synagogue was recognised as a Category B listed building in 1979, and upgraded to a Category A listed building in 2004.

 Services

 The Shabbat service is delivered on Saturday mornings.
 There are also extra services conducted throughout the year, such as Passover celebrations.
 Services are delivered in Hebrew and English.
 Garnethill Synagogue is welcoming to families, students, and visitors.
-Garnethill Synagogue is still a venue for weddings, priding itself in allowing couples to marry under a chuppah that has been part of the synagogue for over a hundred years.
+Garnethill Synagogue is a venue for weddings, priding itself in allowing couples to marry under a chuppah that has been part of the synagogue for over a hundred years.

 Outreach work

 Garnethill Synagogue engages in the overall civic life of Glasgow, through various partnership arrangements with statutory and third sector bodies via providing information and resources into activities such as arts festivals and other forms of community engagement.
 For example, it is a part of Glasgow's Doors Open Days festival, where a lot of Glasgow’s most important buildings in public and private ownership, and of historical interest, are open to the general public at least once a year.

 As part of its outreach work, the synagogue is involved in a number of community projects such as, "Stepping into Diversity" - an interfaith themed youth film making project, in partnership with the West of Scotland Regional Equality Council and Interfaith Glasgow.

-The Synagogue is open for visiting by the general public through a weekday guided tours service, which can be booked online through the Scottish Jewish Heritage Centre.
+The synagogue is open for visiting by the general public through a weekday guided tours service, which can be booked online through the Scottish Jewish Heritage Centre.
 Researchers can visit by special arrangement with the Scottish Jewish Archives Centre.

 Due to its location within the city centre of Glasgow it is close to the prime tourist locations of the Glasgow School of Art and The Tenement House.
 The synagogue also features in the St Mungo Museum of Comparative Religion.